|University of Massachusetts Hockey Game Notes

 - Also in the season opener vs. RPI, the Minutemen finished the night with four power-play goals, going 4-for-7 with the man advantage.
 The last time UMass accomplished such a feat was against Michigan State at the Mullins Center on Oct.
 20, 2013.

 - UMass entered the national rankings on Oct.
 22, coming in at No. 16 in the USCHO.com poll.
-The last time the Minutemen were ranked prior to Oct. was in the USCHO.com poll released on Feb.
+The last time the Minutemen were ranked prior to this October was in the USCHO.com poll released on Feb.
 15, 2010.

-- This past Monday, UMass moved up to No. 9 in the USCHO.com Poll and USA Today/USA Hockey Magazine Men's College Hockey Poll in the No. 9 spot as well, the highest ranking for the Minutemen since November 30, 2009 (No. 9).
+- On November 5, UMass moved up to No. 9 in the USCHO.com Poll and USA Today/USA Hockey Magazine Men's College Hockey Poll in the No. 9 spot as well, the highest ranking for the Minutemen since November 30, 2009 (No. 9).

 - The Minutemen earned their first-ever top-10 ranking (No. 9) on Nov.
 10, 2003 and ranked as high as No. 7 that season.